 Significantly Higher Volume Than Las Vegas Casinos

 Macau offers significantly high gaming revenues as compared to the Las Vegas Strip.
-Macau gaming revenues are approximately 7 times higher than that of Las Vegas Strip.
-In 2013, gaming revenues at Las vegas Strip were $6.5 billion as opposed to $45.2 billion in Macau.
+Macau gaming revenues are more than 4 times higher than that of the Las Vegas Strip.
+In 2015, gaming revenues at Las vegas Strip were $6.5 billion as opposed to $29 billion in Macau.
 This significant difference is due to very high demand for gambling in Macau, which is also the only place in China where gambling is legal.
 A lot of tourists from nearby countries visit Macau for gambling.
 Casino business is primarily divided into two categories in Macau, VIP gaming and mass market gaming.
 VIP gaming offers high volume but lower casino hold percentage while mass market gaming offers high hold percentage.
 The volume of mass market gaming is picking up in Macau and will benefit MGM.
 MGM itself is developing another casino resort in the region.
 The new resort will further enhance MGM's capacity in Macau and drive growth in the coming years.